CaoAssignments/cse11-fa22-pa1-grade-calculator-starter/README.md

 # CSE 11 Fall 2022 PA1 - Grade Calculator
 **Due date: Thurs, Oct 6 @ 11:59PM PDT**

-There is an FAQ post [TODO] on Piazza.
+There is an [FAQ post](https://piazza.com/class/l871flmwsqy8i/post/49) on Piazza.
 Please read that post first if you have any questions.

 ## Goal:
 Programming Assignment 1 is an introduction to Java programming.
 In this PA, you will get exposure to primitive data types, variables, keyboard input, console output, if-else logic, and loops.